article / Military technology

 Sensors and Situational Awareness Capabilities Leap Forward.

-To meet France's core requirement of "conducting infiltration operations under low visibility conditions," this aircraft model has undergone a revolutionary upgrade in its sensor system.
-The most critical aspect is the adoption of Safran's new-generation Euroflir C-10 electro-optical system.
-This system is equipped with extremely high-resolution cameras that can penetrate obstructions such as smoke and dust to accurately detect and identify targets, significantly enhancing target-locking capabilities in complex environments.
-To meet France's core requirement of "conducting infiltration operations under low visibility conditions," this aircraft model has undergone a revolutionary upgrade in its sensor system.
-The most critical aspect is the adoption of Safran's new-generation Euroflir C-10 electro-optical system.
-This system is equipped with extremely high-resolution cameras that can penetrate obstructions such as smoke and dust to accurately detect and identify targets, significantly enhancing target-locking capabilities in complex environments.
+To meet the core requirements of French penetration operations under low visibility conditions, this aircraft model has undergone a revolutionary upgrade in its sensor system.
+The most critical aspect is the adoption of the Safran Group's new-generation Euroflir C-10 electro-optical system, which is equipped with extremely high-resolution cameras capable of penetrating smoke, dust, and other obstructions to accurately detect and identify targets, significantly enhancing target-locking capabilities in complex environments.

 At the same time, the fuselage nose is equipped with a helicopter auxiliary degradation sensor composed of 6 high-resolution infrared cameras, which can provide pilots with a 200-degree wide field of view, effectively enhancing external environmental awareness and significantly improving combat adaptability in harsh visual environments such as nighttime and desert operations.
 At the same time, the fuselage nose is equipped with a helicopter auxiliary degradation sensor composed of 6 high-resolution infrared cameras, which can provide pilots with a 200-degree wide field of view, effectively enhancing external environmental awareness and significantly improving combat adaptability in harsh visual environments such as nighttime and desert operations.